🇺🇸 Lynk Global Satellites

 Lynk Global builds “cell towers in space” — satellites that connect directly to ordinary, unmodified phones.
-The fleet is still early, with a handful of satellites in orbit against a planned constellation of thousands.
+The fleet is still early, with 4 satellites in orbit against a planned constellation of thousands.
 OrbitalNodes tracks every Lynk Tower satellite in real time.

 OrbitalNodes' counter shows how many Lynk satellites are above your horizon right now.
 With only a few “Lynk Tower” satellites flying so far, passes are infrequent — this is an early-stage constellation you can watch grow.